phelian23/capstone-1/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to Cindy Shin whose original design idea was used.
 - Inspiration
 - etc